cristigard/netopia/README.md

 # Netopia - Employees Management

-Netopia is an employee management system designed to streamline HR processes and enhance organizational efficiency.
+Employees management system designed to streamline HR processes and enhance organizational efficiency.
 This README provides comprehensive instructions for setting up the project environment, installing dependencies, and importing the necessary database.

 ## Prerequisites